goeh/grails-selection-repository/README.md

 Selections (queries) can be private or public which means that each user can have their own list of favorite queries or you can provide a list of standard queries for users to select from.

-The plugin is multi-tenant aware and provides a Twitter Bootstrap based user interface and GSP tags for managing saved selections.
+The plugin is multi-tenant aware and provide a Twitter Bootstrap based user interface and GSP tags for managing saved selections.

 **Example**